forward-distribution/bridget/docs/integration.md

 }
 </script>
 ```
-- if not present, it will try with Open Graph data
+- if LDJson is not present, it will try with Open Graph data
 ```html
     <meta property="og:url" content="https://publisher.com/sport/random-article">
     <meta property="og:type" content="article">